Invisalign Washington, DC

 Invisalign is a more comfortable alternative to traditional orthodontics that uses clear plastic aligners instead of metal brackets.
 These aligners move and shift teeth over time to create the proper adjustments.
 This treatment is also discreet and virtually invisible.

 Dr. Joseph Catanzano offers Invisalign treatment to patients in Washington, DC.
-Straightening crooked teeth not only improves the look of your smile but also helps protect against tooth decay and gum disease.
-A properly aligned smile is easier to clean than a misaligned one.
+Straightening crooked teeth improves how your smile looks and helps protect against tooth decay and disease.
+Properly aligned teeth are easier to clean too.
 Invisalign is a cosmetic dental service that we provide at Foxhall Smiles.

 Invisalign in Washington, DC for misaligned teeth